 Paini has had a long and somewhat convoluted history of selling its faucets in North America.

-It seems that as soon as the company settles into a groove, something happens to force it to change direction.
+It seems that as soon as the company settles into a groove, something happens to force it to change direction, sometimes drastically.

-Paini got its foothold in the North American market by manufacturing store brand
+Very early in the 21st century, Paini got a foothold in the North American market by manufacturing store brand

 From that modest beginning, it expanded into manufacturing for other North American faucet sellers.